tddpirate/androiddocker/README.md

 # androiddocker
-Android Studio in Docker container
+Android Studio in a Docker container

 Last time the repository was tested was in Debian Jessie with Docker version 1.11.0, build 4dc5990, installed from https://apt.dockerproject.org/repo.